Eli-maya/First-Repository/README.md

 The purpose of this Repository is to practice the creation of repositories, read files, learn the use of Commit changes and the use of branches.

+Additional line added to the original Repository to learn about branches